12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Pottery class Siem Reap

-Having a drink at Angkor What? is a must for many travelers.
-This bar is famous for its buckets, great tunes and cool atmosphere, so if you’ve walked around Angkor Wat all day and need to recharge, this is the place to go.
+The Angkor What?
+Bar is famous for its buckets, great tunes, and cool atmosphere, so if you’ve walked around Angkor Wat all day and need to recharge, this is the place to go.

 Things to do in Siem Reap